The Gillespie Collection

 Lyall Leslie Gillespie was born in Queanbeyan on 23 July 1919.
 He was the first son of William Ernest and Lillian Anne Gillespie.
 William Gillespie was a shearer and station manager.

-Lyall lived at ‘Cooee’ in Hall Village and attended the Hall Primary School and continued his secondary education at Telopea Park School.
+Lyall was born at ‘Cooee’ in Hall Village but the family moved away shortly after he was born, returning in 1926.
+They purchased a block of land on the corner of Gibbes and Loftus Streets and built their family home 'Fairy Bower'.
+Lyall attended the Hall Primary School from 1926 until he graduated and then attended Telopea Park High School in Barton.
 Lyall was a very good and keen scholar who rode his bicycle every day from Hall to school at Barton.
 Later on he rode a BSA motorcycle.
+The Gillespies moved from Hall in 1939 and rented out their home during the war years.
+It was sold in 1945 to Jim Rochford.

 After receiving his Leaving Certificate, Lyall joined the Public Service and commenced work in the Stores Department.
 Still keen on study, he began an accountancy course by correspondence.